 Are chocolate Ragdolls rare?

-Yes, chocolate Ragdolls are rare, which also makes them more expensive than Ragdolls of other colors.
+Yes, chocolate Ragdolls are rare, making them more expensive than Ragdolls of other colors.
 Blue Ragdolls are the most common.
-Raggies in terms of color, and chocolate and red Ragdolls are the rarest.
-Keep in mind that if you are looking for a chocolate Ragdoll cat, it may be more difficult to come across one.
+Raggies in terms of color and chocolate and red Ragdolls are the rarest.
+Keep in mind that if you are looking for a chocolate Ragdoll cat, it may be more challenging to come across one.

 What is the difference between chocolate Ragdolls and seal point Ragdolls?

-Seal point Ragdolls have intense dark brown points, while chocolate Ragdolls have their points in a much lighter and warmer shade of brown, which can vary all the way to milk-chocolate.
+Seal point Ragdolls have intense dark brown points, while chocolate Ragdolls have their points in a much lighter and warmer shade of brown, which can vary to milk chocolate.

 Are chocolate Ragdolls born brown?

 No, they are not.
 Like almost all other Ragdoll cats, chocolate Raggies are born entirely white.
-In the first few days, it’s almost impossible to figure out what color the kittens are going to be.
+In the first few days, it’s almost impossible to figure out what color the kittens will be.

 It can take a couple of weeks until the kittens get color in their coats.
-Read our article on Ragdoll color progression and development to find out more.
+Please read our article on Ragdoll color progression and development to learn more.

 Do all chocolate Ragdolls have blue eyes?

 Yes, they do.
 According to the CFA, chocolate Ragdoll cats should have blue eyes.
-However, genetics may sometimes be unpredictable, so it is not impossible for a chocolate Ragdoll to have different-colored eyes, but it is unlikely.
+However, genetics may sometimes be unpredictable, so a chocolate Ragdoll can have different-colored eyes, but it is unlikely.

 Can chocolate Ragdolls change color?

 Like all Ragdoll cats, the chocolate variety also shares this amazing ability to change color.
-It all comes from a gene that is specific to this breed that affects the way they produce pigment in their coats.
+It all comes from a gene specific to this breed that affects how they produce pigment in their coats.

 For them, pigment production is dictated by body temperature.
-When their temperature gets higher, they can’t produce pigment properly, so their coats appear lighter in color.
+When their temperature increases, they can’t produce pigment properly, so their coats appear lighter in color.